JeffreyCase/pcaob-rag-audit-assistant/README.md

 This prototype tests whether retrieval-augmented generation (RAG) can support that research process by:

-- finding relevant report passages first;
+- finding relevant report passages first
-- generating a concise explanation from only those passages;
+- generating a concise explanation from only those passages
 - attaching report-and-page citations to substantive claims; and
 - refusing questions the selected reports cannot support.

 The PCAOB inspects portions of registered firms' audit work and elements of their quality-control systems to assess compliance with applicable laws, rules, and professional standards.
 That makes the public reports useful, real-world material for studying audit-quality issues.
-They are **not** balanced firm report cards or a basis for ranking overall firm quality.
+They are not balanced firm report cards or a basis for ranking overall firm quality.
 See the [PCAOB inspection overview](https://pcaobus.org/oversight/inspections) and [inspection-report caution](https://pcaobus.org/oversight/inspections/basics-of-inspections).

 ## Prototype scope